-If you have garlic that is already minced, you can expect that it will remain consumable for a year (as long as it is inside a refrigerator).
-But you always have to take note of the expiration date of the ingredient so that you can be on the safe side.
+If you have minced garlic, you can expect it to remain eatable for up to a year (as long as it is inside a refrigerator).
+But always take note of the expiry date to be on the safe side.